FlipsideCrypto/ethereum-models/models/doc_descriptions/transfers/eth_transfer_token_price.md

 {% docs eth_transfer_token_price %}

-The price, if available, for this token at the transfer time.
+[BETA TABLE] - The price, if available, for this token at the transfer time.

 {% enddocs %}